codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 1. Open the repository directory in VS Code.

     !!! note
-        Make sure that you’ve added the repository to Codacy.
+        Make sure that you’ve [added the repository to Codacy](../organizations/managing-repositories.md#adding-a-repository).

-1. Access the main view by clicking the **Codacy logo** in the status bar or the **Codacy tab** in the activity bar.
+1. Open the main view by clicking the **Codacy logo** in the status bar or the **Codacy tab** in the activity bar.

     ![Codacy main view](images/codacy-vscode-extension-sign-in.png)